-A Family Limited Partnership is an entity created when two or more members of a family file a limited partnership document to jointly conduct a business or hold assets.
-In such arrangement, one or more of the partners is called a “limited partner,” is liable only for the amount that has been invested in the partnership.
-The other partner, called the “general partner” controls the partnership.
+A Family Limited Partnership is a legal entity.
+It is created when someone correctly files a properly drafted certificate.
+Then, two or more members of a family sign a limited partnership agreement.
+In such arrangement, one or more of the partners is a “limited partner.”
+The limited partner is only liable only for the amount that they have invested in the partnership.
+The other partner, called the “general partner,” controls the partnership.

 Why Use a Family Limited Partnership?

-Families with assets often face challenging decisions.
-For instance, they need to consider how to both handle and protect their assets, whether it be property, money, real estate, or any other investments.
-One path any family can take to protect its wealth, and especially its real estate ownership, is to establish a Family Limited Partnership (FLP).
+Families with substantial assets often face challenging decisions.
+For instance, they need to consider how to handle and protect their assets.
+This could be property, money, real estate, or any other investments.
+Here we discuss one path any family can take to protect its wealth.
+This is especially so for real estate and business ownership.
+One good solution is to establish a Family Limited Partnership (FLP).

-As long as the FLP is both setup and utilized correctly, the formation of this entity can not only help to protect assets but also bring with it a enhanced profitability as well as increased tax savings.
-An FLP, when formed the right way, can substantially decrease what the family pays in taxes on real estate because it offers the opportunity to cut taxes via gift and estate taxes.
+First, you need to properly establish and utilize your FLP.
+When done correctly the formation of this entity provides multiple benefits.
+First, it can help protect assets.
+Second, the FLP can enhance estate planning through noncontrolling interest for children and valuation discounts to family members.
+Third, it can provide increased income tax savings.
+An FLP, when formed the right way, can substantially decrease what the family pays in taxes.
+This works very well on real estate because it offers the opportunity to cut gift and estate taxes.

 Furthermore, an FLP offers a shield against creditors seizing assets through litigation.
 At the same time, an FLP brings an increased number of flexible options typically not offered by trusts.
-The reason why an FLP offers families much more leeway with planning and asset management is that unlike most irrevocable asset protection trusts set up for family use, an FLP allows for families to make amendments.
+According to the NY Times, one reason why an FLP offers families much more leeway with planning and asset management is this.
+Unlike most irrevocable asset protection trusts set up for family use, an FLP allows for families to make amendments.

 Family Limited Partnership (FLP) Background